lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Overview of the Composite ML-DSA Signature Scheme {#sec-sig-scheme}

 Composite ML-DSA is a Post-Quantum / Traditional hybrid signature scheme which combines ML-DSA as specified in [FIPS.204] with one of RSASSA-PKCS1-v1_5 or RSASSA-PSS algorithms defined in [RFC8017], the Elliptic Curve Digital Signature Algorithm ECDSA scheme defined in section 6 of [FIPS.186-5], or Ed25519 / Ed448 defined in [RFC8410].
-The two component signatures are combined into a composite algorithm via a "signature combiner" function which performs randomized prehashing and prepends several domain separator values to the message prior to passing it to the component algorithms.
+The two component signatures are combined into a composite algorithm via a "signature combiner" function which performs randomized pre-hashing and prepends several domain separator values to the message prior to passing it to the component algorithms.
 Composite ML-DSA achieves weak non-separability as well as several other security properties which are described in the Security Considerations in {{sec-cons}}.

 Composite signature schemes are defined as cryptographic primitives that consist of three algorithms: